DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_faq.md

 This tutorial uses an incompressible flow solver DASimpleFoam, so the Mach number should be less than 0.1.
 For subsonic flow conditions (e.g., ~0.1 < M < ~0.6), refer to the settings in tutorials-master/NACA0012_Airfoil/subsonic.
 For the transonic flow conditions, refer to tutorials-master/NACA0012_Airfoil/transonic.
 Note that both runScript.py and the OpenFOAM configuration files (e.g., fvSchemes, fvSolution) are modified for these flow conditions.

+## How to use a different turbulence model?

+To use the kOmegaSST or kEpsilon model, change the `RASModel` parameter to `kOmegaSST` or `kEpsilon` in constant/turbulenceProperties.

 ## How to extract the optimized geometry?

 If you run the optimization in serial, load the OpenFOAM environment and run this: